malliaridis/opencv/doc/tutorials/imgproc/erosion_dilatation/erosion_dilatation.markdown

 specified, it is assumed to be in the center.

 That is all.
 We are ready to perform the erosion of our image.
-@end_toggle

-@note Additionally, there are further parameters that allow you to perform multiple erosions (iterations) at once and also set the border type and value.
-However, We haven't used those in this simple tutorial.
-You can check out the reference for more details.

-### dilation
+### The dilation function

 The code is below.
 As you can see, it is completely similar to the snippet of code for **erosion**.
 Here we also have the option of defining our kernel, its anchor point and the size of the operator to be used.
-@add_toggle_cpp
-@snippet cpp/tutorial_code/ImgProc/Morphology_1.cpp dilation
-@end_toggle

-@add_toggle_python
 @snippet python/tutorial_code/imgProc/erosion_dilatation/morphology_1.py dilation
 @end_toggle

+@note Additionally, there are further parameters that allow you to perform multiple erosions/dilations (iterations) at once and also set the border type and value.
+However, We haven't used those in this simple tutorial.
+You can check out the reference for more details.

 Results
 -------